MicrosoftDocs/sysinternals/sysinternals/index.md

 This update to RDCMan, a tool for managing and connecting to Remote Desktop sessions, adds Azure Virtual Desktop workspace feed, and Microsoft Dev Box support.

 - [ZoomIt v12.2](~/downloads/zoomit.md)
-This update to ZoomIt, a screen magnification and annotation tool, introduces DemoMirror for mirroring the screen, a screen region, or a window, including the mouse pointer, onto a second monitor.
+This update to ZoomIt, a screen magnification and annotation tool, introduces DemoMirror for mirroring the screen, a screen region, or a window, onto a second monitor.

 ### What's New (July 24, 2026)